-At any time, pressing the STOP key may halt the program.
+At any time, the program may be halted by pressing the STOP key.
 This freezes the program at that point.
 To continue, press the GO key or TRAKING soft key.

-10.7 Feedrate and Spindle Speed Override
+10.7 Feedrate Override

-The run feedrate may be changed at any time by pressing the FEED $\uparrow$ or FEED $\psi$ keys.
+The run feedrate may be changed at any time by pressing the FEED \clubsuit or FEED \clubsuit keys.
 Each press increases or reduces the programmed feedrate, as well as rapid by 10%.